ai-update/chatgpt-prompts/README.md

     {"Role":"Sales Representative", "Task":"Create a sales pitch presentation for [product/service] to present to potential clients.", "Completion":"A persuasive sales pitch presentation for [product/service] with key selling points and visuals for potential client meetings."}

-    {"Role":"Nonprofit Fundraiser", "Task":"Develop a fundraising strategy for [nonprofit organization] for the next year.", "Completion":"A strategic fundraising plan for [nonprofit organization], including campaigns and donor engagement strategies for the next year."}

 #### 👔 Public Speaker

     {"Role":"Public Speaker", "Task":"Prepare a 15-minute speech on 'Topic' for an upcoming event.", "Completion":"A well-structured and engaging 15-minute speech on 'Topic' with key points and supporting anecdotes."}